 If you use your smoker to cook food multiple times a week or every day, we suggest you go for the electric smoker as you will be able to prepare food much quicker, whilst also checking up on how the food is coming along.

 It’s budget-friendly as you will not be buying new pellets every day.
 However, if using the smoker is a once-in-a-while treat, opt for a pellet smoker as they work well without requiring much attention from the chef and provide you with slightly better flavor.

 Before purchasing any type of smoker, you need to ask yourself what you will be using it for.
 Both electric and pellet smokers are designed to be used outside in your yard or on your patio.

-It doesn’t matter where you live on the inside, whether that’s an apartment or a house but as long as you have a space in your backyard where you can install a BBQ grill, you can use both styles of smokers.
+It doesn’t matter where you live.
+It can be a small space like an apartment or a house.
+Just as long as you have a small outdoor space where you can install a BBQ grill, you can use both styles of smokers.

 We hope after reading this article you now know the difference between a pellet and an electric smoker.

 Based on what you are using the smoker for, your decision should be easy on which one you might purchase.